-Mosser Construction of Fremont was awarded the contract to build the new fire station at the Sylvania Township Board of Trustee’s meeting tonight.
+Mosser Construction of Fremont was awarded the contract to build the fire station at the Sylvania Township Board of Trustee’s meeting Tuesday night.

-Trustee’s voted 2-1 to approve the chosen construction company to build the new fire station No. 1 on Monroe Street, the last of the four fire station construction projects the Township has implemented in the past years.
+Trustees voted 2-1 to approve the construction company’s bid to build Fire Station No. 1 on Monroe Street, the last of the four fire station construction projects the township has implemented in the last years.

 Mosser Construction’s bid for general construction costs was $1,965,000.

-A total of seven bids were received by the administration last week, however, Mosser Construction was the lowest.
+Seven bids were received by the administration last week, and Mosser’s bid was the lowest.

-Township Administrator John Zeitler assured the trustees that he will be conservative with township spending, but will ensure the construction of a sound building that will last for decades.
+Township Administrator John Zeitler assured the trustees that he will be conservative with township spending, but he said he will ensure the construction of a sound building that will last for decades.

 “I will work with our team to make sure only the necessary expenses occur in building this station, but I will not sacrifice something in the construction that will come back in five or 10 years and cost us more money to repair or replace at that time,” Mr. Zeitler said.

-Mr. Zeitler, Joseph Vetter, president of the Toledo-based Vetter Design Group which engineered the designs for the new station,and Township Fire Chief Jeffrey Kowalski will work together to ensure the construction moves along successfully.
+Mr. Zeitler, Joseph Vetter, president of Vetter Design Group of Toledo that engineered the designs for the new station, and Township Fire Chief Jeffrey Kowalski will work together to ensure the construction moves along.

-Trustee Kevin Haddad, who has been opposed to building the station in its current location, voted against the resolution.
+Mr. Haddad, who has been opposed to building the station at its current location, voted against the resolution.